burger

 1. Log in to the Prestashop admin panel.

-2. Go to Store Settings.
+2. Go to Shop Settings.

 3. Click on Contact in the left sidebar menu.